avierstr/amplicon_sorter/README.md

 - write number of reads in length selection to readlength histogram
 - combine groups if consensus is at least 99% similar
 - save time by making consensus of max 500 random reads in group
 - major speed improvement when comparing a lot of sequences.
 When the number of sequences is x 100, calculation time is x 10.000.
-Subsampling in batches of 1000 sequences decreases calculation time x 10 (it does NOT compare al sequences with each other, it compares batches of 1000 with each other)
+Subsampling in batches of 1000 sequences decreases calculation time x 10 (it does NOT compare all sequences with each other, it compares batches of 1000 with each other)

 2020/5/20:
 - Save a file "results.txt" in outputfolder with how many reads are in which file.